 The manual adjustment of an automatic adjuster to bring a brake pushrod stroke within legal limits is generally masking a mechanical problem and is not fixing it.
-Further, routine adjustment of most automatic adjusters will likely result in premature wear of the adjuster itself.
-It is recommended that when brakes equipped with automatic adjusters are found to be out of adjustment, the driver take the vehicle to a repair facility as soon as possible to have the problem corrected.
+Further routine adjustment of most automatic adjusters will likely result in premature wear of the adjuster itself.
+It is recommended that when brakes equipped with automatic adjusters are found to be out of adjustment, drivers take the vehicle to a repair facility as soon as possible to have the problem corrected.
+The manual adjustment of automatic slack adjusters is dangerous because it may give the driver a false sense of security regarding the effectiveness of the braking system.

 The manual adjustment of an automatic adjuster should only be used as a temporary measure to correct the adjustment in an emergency situation as it is likely the brake will soon be back out of adjustment since this procedure usually does not fix the underlying adjustment problem.
-Manual adjustment of slack adjusters is dangerous because it can give the operator a false sense of security about the effectiveness of the braking system.

 (Note: Automatic slack adjusters are made by different manufacturers and do not all operate the same.
-Therefore, the specific manufacturer's Service Manual should be consulted prior to troubleshooting a brake adjustment problem.)
+Therefore, the specific manufacturer's service manual should be consulted prior to troubleshooting a brake adjustment problem.)

-Check Brake Drums (or Discs), Linings, and Hoses.
-Brake drums (or discs) must not have cracks longer than one half the width of the friction area.
+Check Brake Drums (or Discs), Linings and Hoses.
+Brake drums (or discs) must not have cracks longer than one-half the width of the friction area.
 Linings (friction material) must not be loose or soaked with oil or grease.
 They must not be dangerously thin.
 Mechanical parts must be in place, not broken or missing.
-Check the air hoses connected to the brake chambers to make sure they aren't cut or worn due to rubbing.
+Check the air hoses connected to the brake chambers to make sure they are not cut or worn due to rubbing.